levan0106/mmotion-portfolio/solution/document/docs/architecture/cr_010_task_personal_financial_analysis.md

 - ✅ Added notes text box in Step 2
 - ✅ Implemented responsive chart designs with custom SVG flow chart for Balance Sheet
 - ✅ Added minWidth for all table columns for better layout stability
+- ✅ **Step 3 Enhancements (Latest)**:
+  - ✅ Redesigned scenario comparison layout with professional card-based design
+  - ✅ Implemented inline editing for scenario name and description (TextField-based, no edit icon required)
+  - ✅ Added "Edit Data" modal for editing scenario assets, income, expenses, and debts using Step1CashFlowSurvey component
+  - ✅ Implemented visual indicators (arrows, colors, percentages) for metric differences in scenario comparison
+  - ✅ Added chart comparison section (BalanceSheetChart and AssetPyramidChart) between current and selected scenarios
+  - ✅ Auto-create and auto-select scenario when Step 3 is opened with only "current" scenario
+  - ✅ Always display comparison layout (show only current scenario data when no scenario selected)
+  - ✅ Optimized padding and spacing in scenario comparison section
+- ✅ **Step 1 Performance Improvements**:
+  - ✅ Implemented React.memo for individual table row components (AssetRow, IncomeRow, ExpenseRow, DebtRow)
+  - ✅ Changed name field update logic to only update on blur (onBlur) instead of onChange to prevent continuous updates
+  - ✅ Used useCallback for event handlers and useMemo for calculations to prevent unnecessary re-renders
+  - ✅ Added Accordion with collapse/expand functionality for sections (default collapsed)
+  - ✅ Auto-expand section when "Add" button is clicked within collapsed section
+  - ✅ Added tooltips to section headers indicating "Click to expand/collapse"
+  - ✅ Fixed border styling issues (overlapping borders, missing top borders)

 Remaining frontend work:
 - ⏳ Complete Financial Freedom Plan integration in Step 4 (Task 21 enhancement)